tidyverse/tibble/tests/testthat/_snaps/subsetting.md

     Error <vctrs_error_subscript_type>
       Must assign to column with a single valid subscript. x Subscript `mean` has the wrong type `function`. i It must be numeric or character.
+      Caused by error:
+      !
+Must extract element with a single valid subscript. x Subscript has the wrong type `function`. i It must be numeric or character.
     Code
       foo[[foo]] <- 1